Martha Firestone Ford: Early life and education

-Born September 16, 1925, in Cleveland, Ohio, Firestone is the daughter of Harvey S. Firestone Jr. and Elizabeth Parke Firestone.
-Her paternal grandparents are Firestone Tire and Rubber Co. founder Harvey Samuel Firestone and his wife Idabelle Smith Firestone.
+Born September 16, 1925 in Cleveland, Ohio, Firestone is the daughter of Harvey S. Firestone Jr. and Elizabeth Parke Firestone.
+Her paternal grandparents are Firestone Tire and Rubber Co. founder Harvey Samuel Firestone and his wife, Idabelle Smith Firestone.

+She graduated from Our Lady of the Elms High School in Akron in 1943.

 She graduated from Vassar College in 1946.

-Professional sports

 Detroit Lions

-On March 9, 2014, Martha's husband William died at the age of 88.
+On March 9, 2014, Martha's husband William Clay Ford Sr. died at age 88.
 He had been the sole owner of the Lions since he bought out all other owners in 1963 for US$4.5 million.
 On March 10, 2014, it was announced that controlling interest in the Lions would pass to her.
 She was the majority owner of the team, with each of her four children holding small shares in the team.

-Ford was one of ten female NFL team owners at the end of her tenure.
+Ford was one of ten women who owned NFL teams at the end of her tenure.
 The others are Virginia Halas McCaskey (Chicago Bears), Kim Pegula (Buffalo Bills), Carol Davis (Las Vegas Raiders), Dee Haslam (Cleveland Browns), Amy Adams Strunk (Tennessee Titans), Gayle Benson (New Orleans Saints), Janice McNair (Houston Texans), Denise DeBartolo York (San Francisco 49ers) and Jody Allen (Seattle Seahawks).
 She stepped down as Lions' owner on June 23, 2020 to be succeeded by her daughter Sheila Ford Hamp.

 Personal life

-Family

-Ford first met her husband, William Clay Ford, a grandson of Henry Ford, at a lunch in New York arranged and attended by both of their mothers, according to the biography The Fords.
-She then was a Vassar student who had the college nickname “Stoney.”
-He was a naval cadet at St. Mary's U.S. Navy Pre-Flight School.
+Ford first met her husband, William Clay Ford, a grandson of Henry Ford, at a lunch in New York City arranged and attended by both of their mothers, according to the biography The Fords.
+She was a Vassar student at the time, and he was a student at St. Mary's U.S. Navy Pre-Flight School.
 They married on June 21, 1947 at St. Paul's Episcopal Church in Akron, Ohio.
 By that time both families had acquired considerable wealth, and the matchup between the grandchildren of two empire-builders was reported by numerous news outlets.
-The Akron Beacon Journal called the Firestone-Ford nuptials “the biggest society wedding in Akron’s history” and “the biggest show Akron has seen in years” in numerous articles chronicling the event.
-The couple received gifts from F.B.I.
-Director J. Edgar Hoover, media publisher John S. Knight, and Mina Miller Edison.
+The Akron Beacon Journal called the Firestone-Ford nuptials "the biggest society wedding in Akron's history" and "the biggest show Akron has seen in years".
+The couple received gifts from FBI Director J. Edgar Hoover, media publisher John S. Knight, and Mina Miller Edison.